salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 See also [Relationship object](justification/relationshipobject.md)

-##### Enumerations

-TODO: Need to better understand what we're saying here.

-* Predefined and static list of options.
-All options MUST be listed in discovery 2
-* MUST be reference as string

-#### Localization

-Routes adhering to Style Guide 4.0 MUST NOT provide localized values.

 ### Meta Object

 Servers MUST include a meta object at root level of the response envelope.

 **Meta Object**